 Outlook and conclusions

 It remains to be seen in the coming years whether there will be an increase in the lodging of class actions and whether the current trend for funding litigation will have an impact on class action cases.

-The decision in the class action filed against the Ministry of Justice and the state-owned broadcaster Danmarks Radio is the next expected substantive decision in a class action case.
+The decision in the class action filed against the Ministry of Justice and the state-owned broadcaster Danmarks Radio is one of the next expected substantive decision in a class action case.
 On 25 March 2019, the Eastern High Court decided to refer the case to the Court of Justice of the European Union for a preliminary ruling.
 The case has, to our knowledge, not yet been referred to the CJEU due to discussions concerning the questions to be submitted as well as discussions concerning the wording of the reference order.